Guelma

 Guelma (قالمة Qālima; ڨالمة; Algerian pronunciation: [ɡelmæ]) is the capital of Guelma Province and Guelma District, located in north-eastern Algeria, about 65 kilometers from the Mediterranean coast.
 Its location corresponds to that of ancient Calama.

 History

 Antiquity

 Though Guelma was settled from early prehistory, it was first established as a town under the Phoenicians, who called it Malaca, probably a Phoenician word meaning "salt" (sharing a common etymology with Málaga in Spain).
 Later, the Romans settled the area and renamed it Calama, part of the Roman province of Numidia.
 Calama prospered during the rise of Christianity; Saint Possidius was bishop of Guelma during the 5th century.

-Later, the Vandal invasion devastated the area until the coming of the Byzantines, who settled the area and built city walls to protect it from further invasions.
+Later, the Vandal invasion devastated the area.
+When the Byzantines settled in the area, they built city walls to protect the community from further invasions.
 It was located in the Byzantine Exarchate of Africa.
-However, after the successful Islamic conquest of Algeria, the area was abandoned as a formal settlement, even later, during Ottoman rule.
+However, after the successful Islamic conquest of Algeria, the area was long abandoned as a formal settlement, even much later, during Ottoman rule.